SarthakShahS1/Precision-Quiz---Google-AI-Studio/README.md

 3. Open your web browser and navigate to the local address provided by the server (e.g., `http://localhost:8000`).
 4. The application will load and be ready to use.

 **Note**: An internet connection is required for the application to communicate with the Google Gemini API.
+An API key must also be configured for the application to function.

 ## Unit Test Cases